Therapists

 heidimiller@cedarwoodtherapy.care

-Heidi Miller, tLMFT, works with a variety of human experiences including, but not limited to, perinatal loss, grief, relationship stressors, parenting, depression, anxiety, and trauma.
+Heidi Miller, tLMFT, works with a variety of human experiences including, but not limited to, communication concerns, relationship stressors, parenting, perinatal loss, depression, anxiety, and trauma.
 While she sees value in individual therapy, she also encourages couples and families to come to therapy together as often as possible.

-— Heidi’s experience of being a mother to six living children has afforded her a deep understanding of many of life’s challenges such as perinatal loss, financial stressors, relationship dynamics, and the expansive complexity of life.
+– Heidi’s experience of being a mother to six living children has afforded her a deep understanding of personal challenges and the expansive complexity of life.
 In addition, she cherishes the time she has spent immersed in various cultures and truly embraces and enjoys the beauty and diversity of humankind.

-— A life-long learner, Heidi recognizes that the most valuable learning often comes from genuine human interaction and an openness to new perspectives.
-Her core values of trust and understanding guide her belief that no matter where a person comes from or what they bring to the room, personal and relational growth is possible.
-Heidi sees beauty in brokenness and strives to work alongside her clients so they can feel empowered in a path of healing.
+– A life-long learner, Heidi recognizes that the most valuable learning often comes from genuine human interaction and an openness to new perspectives through curious communication.
+Her worldviews guide her belief that personal and relational growth is possible when self reflection and accountability are present.
+Heidi sees opportunity for learning from our brokenness and strives to work alongside her clients so they feel empowered in a path of healing.

-— Heidi primarily works from an experiential model of therapy that is shaped by the belief that whole health must consider biological, psychological, social, and spiritual components of a person’s life.
+– Heidi primarily works from an experiential mode of therapy which is shaped by the belief that whole health must consider psychological, social, and spiritual components of a person’s life.
 She finds value in taking time to understand her client’s history, culture, relationships, and perceptions.

 Chelsea Plunkett, tLMFT